pwntoken/old_pwntoken_blog/source/_posts/2015-07-14-driving-by-dirty-octopress.markdown

 To solve this, goto the `.pygments-cache` and `rm .pygments-cache` directory as a whole as shown below in your octopress installation.

-*Note*: ignore `The system cannot find the path specified.` since they are generic custom `cmd` environment errors and not related to octopress, it's ruby dependency or python pygments highlighter dependencies.
+<u>*Note*</u>: ignore `The system cannot find the path specified.` since they are generic custom `cmd` environment errors and not related to octopress, it's ruby dependency or python pygments highlighter dependencies.

 {% img http://s30.postimg.org/wx0nlazht/deletepygments.png %}

 This *issue* persists with Windows installations and haven't been found in linux installations.
 I had however tried *re-installing python 2.7.x*, *re-installing ruby 2.2.x*, and everything else which were possible but all solution ended up to this *working method*.

 * To fix and be <u>choosy</u> of your *markdown processor* not being able to provide with you with good alternatives for code block, you do know it's customizable and you can always have a `GitHub Style` combination [here](http://blog.codebykat.com/2013/05/23/gorgeous-octopress-codeblocks-with-coderay/).

+* To fix *bullet/numbered* styling which ships as default and indents to cornering left of the actual article body, you will require to add below lines to `sass/custom/_style.scss`:

+{% codeblock lang:liquid %}
+article {
+  ol, ul {
+    padding-left: 3em;
+  }
+}
+{% endcodeblock %}

 ## Conclusions